Ricardosgeral/relier/README.md

 **Project Webpage**: https://ricardosgeral.github.io/erosLab/

+#### about the author and the project
+I'm a Civil Engineer with a master degree in Geotechnical Engineering and a PhD in the theme of internal erosion in embankment dams.

+In the laboratory tests on internal erosion in soils that I developed in the PhD, it was necessary to continually collect different types of measurements (water pressure, flowrate, temperature, turbidity, ...)
+Most of the measurements were made manually!! which was tedious and prone to human errors.

+So I,'ve decided to invest time to develop an acquisition system that could read /record data from "low budget sensors". erosLab was born!

+Note that I'm not an expert in informatics nor in electronics.
+I'm an enthusiastic self learner.
+All that i developed I've researched mainly in foruns and webpages.
+Thus, It is likely that some things (code, connections,...) could be optimized or done in a different way.
+You can suggest enhancements, contribute to the project or fork it in Github.
+All contributions are welcome.

 #### Is this for me?
 You just need to have some DIY skills, for scrapping some materials, figuring out how to assemble some things together, and figuring out how some components work.
 The instructions given here should also be taken more like guidelines based on what I could do with the materials I had.
-If you do not have the exact same hardware (sensors, ADC, level shifter, touchscreen...), they'll surely work a little different, but as they should do the same things, there will be similarities too.
+If you do not have the exact same hardware
+(sensors, ADC, level shifter, touchscreen...), they'll surely work a little different, but as they should do the same things, there will be similarities too.

 Feel free to contact me if you manage to get it working with different components, so these instructions can be improved and be more helpful.

 # Software Installation